 Gross Profit is really the most straightforward of all the financial calculations.
 It is merely the Total Revenue minus the Cost of Goods Sold.
 The only real issue is that COGS is not strictly defined as per the GAAP methodology of accounting.

-In other words, you will need to do more research into your industry and perhaps talk to your accountant for the best way to proceed.
+In other words, you will need to do more research into your industry and perhaps talk to your accountant about the best way to proceed.
 Gross Profit is mainly a sign of managerial efficiency but is not as relevant as Net Profit for investors.

 What Is The Difference Between Fixed Costs and Variable Costs?